zkayyali812/django-ansible-base/docs/apps/authentication/authentication.md

 In this function the user claims will be a dictionary defined by the authentication_maps.
 You need to update the users permissions in your application based on this.

+When defining authenticator maps, you will need to be mindful of the case-sensitivity of the authenticator backend's output in order to get the expected output.
+For example, LDAPs authenticator plugin accepts input in a case-insensitive manner, but returns a user's group membership in a case sensitive manner
+(ie. cn=John Smith,dc=example,dc=org vs CN=John Smith,DC=example,DC=org); In most cases "cn=John Smith,dc=example,dc=org" would be considered a valid group name during user claims reconciliation, but this may depend on the specific LDAP implementation being used.

 ## Optional RBAC dependency